PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas-2024.md

 While this method was useful in consolidating information, from individual files across the three respositories, several issues became apparent that now need to be addressed, the four most pressing are:

 1. Completing the documentation for the remaining Talawa repositories.
 While we were able to complete the documentation for 100% of the Talawa API, only around 70% of the Talawa Mobile Frontend and 40% of the Talawa Admin were able to be completed during this period, due the overwhelming amount files that span across the three repositories, and still need to be completed.
-The missing documentetation needs to be prioritized and completed as soon as possible.
+The missing documentation needs to be prioritized and completed as soon as possible.

-2. Using a cohesive underlying methodology for organizing and structuring the documentation outside of the automated documentation framework mentioned above.
-To address this issue, we decided upon using the [Diátaxis](https://diataxis.fr/) methodology to rework much of the existing documentation within the proposed framework of tutorials, how-to guides, technical references, and "explanations".
-This approach will ensure that the documentation will be restructured and reorganized in a way that can be easily navigated and understood by different types of users, including those with varying levels of technical expertise.
-This is especially important as Talawa is specifically directed at underserved communities and aims to be inclusive in all respects.

-3. Prioritizing the incorporation of visual aids to enhance the readers' understanding of the content.
-To improve comprehension, we aim to incorporate more visualizations into the documentation.
+2. To improve comprehension, we aim to incorporate more visualizations into the documentation.
 Through usability tests and informal interactions, we found that presenting high-level summaries and diagrams at the outset of introducing contributors to various topics was highly beneficial.
 Moreover, there is [scientific evidence](https://www.lesswrong.com/posts/mAdMkFqWzbJRB544m/book-review-how-learning-works#Strategies_) to support the effectiveness of this technique.
 This approach increases readers' confidence and enables them to establish practical expectations before delving into specific details.
 Following the previous point, this is in line with the ethos of the Talawa community to provide adequate resources to enable the highest possible number of interested developers to contribute to Talawa.

-4. We also identified a lack of documentation in describing how to do auxiliary tasks such as getting set up on different machines, troubleshooting, writing tests, as well as describing the various types of tests and the relevance of code coverage within the testing framework.
+3. We also identified a lack of documentation in describing how to do auxiliary tasks such as getting set up on different machines, troubleshooting, writing tests, as well as describing the various types of tests and the relevance of code coverage within the testing framework.
 To address this issue, we recommend creating separate documentation for auxiliary tasks, which will provide more clarity and help users navigate the documentation more easily.

 ### Project Scope